safearena/safearena.github.io/index.markdown

 ### SafeArena

-**SafeArena** comprises 250 safe and 250 harmful tasks across four websites.
+**SafeArena** comprises 250 safe and 250 harmful tasks across four websites, with the goal of evaluating malicious misuse of web agent capabilities.
 We classify the harmful tasks into five harm categories---*misinformation*, *illegal activity*, *harassment*, *cybercrime*, and *social bias*---designed to assess realistic misuses of web agents.
+Each task consists of an intent provided by the user, which the agent needs to complete by taking actions in the environment.
+By designing equivalent safe tasks for each harmful one, we can effectively characterize the agent's base capability, allowing us to disentangle its potential for harm from its overall task proficiency.

 ## Evaluating Agent Safety

 We evaluate agents under three metrics: Task Completion Rate, Refusal Rate, and Normalized Safety Score.
-Task Completion Rate is a binary reward assigned on task completion; Refusal Rate is computed with a string-based refusal detector; Normalized Safety Score is computed using the following formula:
+Task Completion Rate is a binary reward assigned on task completion; Refusal Rate is computed with a string-based refusal detector; to contextualize the safety of all models normalized over their agentic capabilties, we compute Normalized Safety Score following formula:

 <p align="center">
       <img src="/assets/nss.jpg" width=500px>